 SPRING BREAK TRAVELERS: Please click here for additional safety tips for Spring Break Travelers to The Bahamas or TCIS.

-CRIME: The overall crime rate in the Turks and Caicos Islands is low.
+CRIME: The overall crime rate in the Turks and Caicos Islands is relatively low.
 Crimes typically involve opportunistic petty theft.
-However, more serious robberies have been reported.
+However, more serious robberies have been reported, and there were a string of armed robberies in Providenciales about which the Embassy issued a security message in March 2013.
 The crime level is highest on Providenciales, the territory’s economic hub and larger city.
 The U.S. Embassy has received a few reports of more serious crimes, including vacation home invasions, armed robberies, assaults and boat thefts.

 Visitors are advised to report crime to the Royal Turks and Caicos Islands Police Force as quickly as possible.
 Early reports frequently improve the likelihood of identifying and apprehending suspected perpetrators.